LearnOnDemandSystems/docs/lod/quick-starts/cloud-slice/configure-subscription-azure.md

 1. [] Click on **Access control (IAM)** to open the identity and access management options for the subscription.
 1. [] Click on the **Add** button to add permissions to the subscription.
 1. [] In the **Role** drop down list, ensure that Owner is selected.
-1. [] In the **Select** field, enter ++lod-cloud-slice-app++, or whatever other name you chose as the name of the application registration that you created for Cloud Slice management.
+1. [] In the **Select** field, enter ++cloud-slice-app++, or whatever other name you chose as the name of the application registration that you created for Cloud Slice management.
 1. [] Select the application registration in the list of search results that are displayed.
 1. [] Click on the **Save** button at the bottom of the Add permissions blade to save the permissions you have selected.